-In order to identify the underlying dependencies of the performance on the model parameters, we conduct additional experiments.
-We demonstrate the results for these experiments that were run on the retweet dataset.
-The results are shown in \autoref{fig:abl}.
+Our previous claims highlighted that a high number of convolutional layers for COTIC is vital for high performance.
+We also want to verify what kernel size and activation function we need.
+These experiments were run on the Retweet dataset~\cite{zhao2015seismic}; the results are shown in~\autoref{fig:abl}.

-As one can notice, there is a tangible dependence on the number of layers.
-If number of layers is too low, then the model complexity and the receptive field size are not enough to catch data intricacies.
-On the other hand, if we make the model too deep, it becomes harder to train such a complex model.
-Thus, we end up with slightly underperforming model.

-However, there was almost no dependence on the kernel size and the activation function.
-The first result means that, given enough layers, the model already has large enough receptive field and complexity to catch all the dependencies within the dataset and there is no need to make the model even more complex with the increase of the kernel size.
-Despite that, one should be careful interpolating this fact to all the datasets, as soon it can be the property of the particular retweets sequences.

-The latter experiment included one additional activation function that was a substitute for ReLU in the kernel.
-It is Sine activation inspired by~\cite{NEURIPS2020_53c04118}.
-However, as one can notice there was almost no influence on the performance.
+There is a tangible trade-off on the number of layers: if the number of layers is too low, then the model's complexity and the receptive field size are not enough to catch data intricacies; if we make the model too deep, it becomes harder to train it, ending up with a slightly underperforming model.
+However, there is little dependence on the kernel size and the activation function.
+The first result means that, given enough layers, the model already has a large enough receptive field and complexity to catch all the temporal dependencies within the dataset, and there is no need to make the model even more complex by increasing the kernel size.
+Despite that, one should be careful in interpolating this fact to all the other datasets as soon it can be the property of particular retweet sequences.
+The latter experiment was to substitute the ReLU in the kernel with a new Sine activation~\cite{NEURIPS2020_53c04118}.
+As one can notice, there was almost no influence on the performance.